 In places where a day care center or school has reason to believe children will be spending a substantial amount of time, it must make certain that there are no surfaces with lead paint on them.
 Otherwise, it will be held accountable for lead poisoning when it occurs.

-New York premises liability lawyer Charles Rock and our team will determine the best way to hold your child’s day care center or school responsible for lead paint exposure.
+Kingston, NY premises liability attorney Charles Rock and our team will determine the best way to hold your child’s day care center or school responsible for lead paint exposure.
 Our liability attorney has helped many clients obtain money damages to compensate their children for injuries.
 Contact us to discuss your case.